ramy-coder/Property-registration/README.md

 # Property-registration
-Project to implement property registration on Blockchain using Hyperledger technology Implemented as a part of coursework at III-B on Blockchain
+Project to implement property registration on Blockchain using Hyperledger technology Implemented as a part of coursework at IIIT-B on Blockchain

 **Stakeholders of the Network**
 Users and Registrar( Responsible for User validation and registraion of property)